-A four-line phone system is a popular option for many businesses looking to increase productivity, communication and efficiency.
-A four-line phone system is a unified communications tool that allows businesses to easily transfer calls and communicate both inside and outside the company.
+A four-line phone system is a popular option for businesses looking to increase productivity, communication and efficiency.
+A four-line phone system is a unified communications tool that allows businesses to transfer calls easily and communicate both inside and outside the company.

 What is a four-line phone system?

-A four-line phone system is a type of multiline phone system that runs four analog (or landline) phone lines through your office.
+A four-line phone system is a type of multiline business phone system that runs four analog (or landline) phone lines through your office.
 The lines can be internal or external.
-Internal lines allow employees in your office to communicate with each other, while external lines allow communication with customers, vendors or anyone else outside the office.
+Internal lines allow employees in your office to communicate with each other, while external lines allow communication with customers, vendors, or anyone else outside the office.
 If you require more than four lines, most systems will provide the option and the hardware to connect and service additional phones in groups of four.

 Four-line phone systems differ from traditional phone systems in that they enable multiple parties to be on the phone simultaneously, whereas traditional phones only send audio data between two parties at once.

 Editor’s note: Looking for the right business phone system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 A four-line phone system works similarly to a traditional one-line phone.
 Packets of voice data are sent over telephone network wires to recipients.
 All four lines run together on the same wire and receive the same calls, creating a system between the four phones.

 Four-line phone systems are created through an extension that enables three other phones to be attached to the line.
 This extension is usually cordless, enabling the second, third, and fourth phones to be placed away from the first phone.
 This allows employees in each four-line group to have phones at their own desks rather than grouping them all together.

 Does your company need a four-line phone system?